How is a business valued when you're ready to sell?

 A good CPA who works with business owners can help you explore several strategies before you sell:

 Installment sale: You receive the purchase price in payments over multiple years instead of all at once.
 This spreads your taxable income across those years and may keep you in a lower tax bracket.
 It’s one of the simplest ways to defer taxes, but it means you’re acting as a lender and taking on some risk.
+Research from business broker networks shows that seller-financed deals close at a premium of roughly 10% to 15% over all-cash offers, which partially offsets the added risk.

 Qualified Opportunity Zone (QOZ) investment: You can defer and potentially reduce capital gains tax by reinvesting your gains into a Qualified Opportunity Zone fund within 180 days of the sale.